-6. What questions are you allowed to ask a service dog owner?
+6. What questions am I allowed to ask a service dog owner?

-The staff or employees at a public establishment such as a restaurant, bar, store, hotel, office building, or school may only as two limited questions if it is not obvious what service the dog provides:
+Allowed: The staff or employees at a public establishment such as a restaurant, bar, store, hotel, office building, or school may only as two limited questions if and only if it is not obvious what service the dog provides:

 - Is the dog a service animal that is required because of a disability?

 - What work or task has the dog been trained to perform?

-The staff member cannot require a doctor’s note, inquire about the handler’s disability, ask for an identification card or training certificate, and/or demand medical documents.
+Not allowed: The staff member cannot require a doctor’s note, inquire about the handler’s disability, ask for an identification card or training certificate, or demand medical documents.

 In addition, staff members are not permitted to ask the handler to have their service dog demonstrate its ability to perform work for the owner.
-It is important to note as well that the two questions above are only allowed if the disability is not apparent.
+It is also important to note that the two questions above are only allowed if the disability is not apparent.
 For example, if the service dog is being used as a guide dog for a blind person, it would not be appropriate to interrogate them about their service dog.

 7. Do I need a professional trainer to train my service dog?
 Can I train my service dog myself?

 The choice is yours: ADA service dog rules do not require that service dog handlers use a professional trainer.
 To make your dog a service dog, you do not need to complete any specific training program.
 Service dog handlers are allowed to train their dog themselves without the help of a professional trainer or training program.

-Service dog owners should note that under ADA rules, service dogs in training are not considered to be service animals.
+Timing: Service dog owners should note that under ADA rules, service dogs in training are not yet considered to be service animals.
 That means that before a service dog owner can enjoy all of the rights afforded to service dog owners under the ADA, their dog must be fully trained to perform the task that assists with the handler’s disability.
-Some State and local laws may, however, give rights to dogs that are still in the training stages.
+However, some state and local laws may give rights to dogs that are still in the training stages.

 8. Which dog breeds can be service dogs?